JetBrains/dl-this/README.md

 * Don't use blocking calls (for example, switch to coroutines).
 * Add plugin tests.
 * Since not only links supported, remove `Link` word from names of actions.
-* Publish as an open-source project:
-    * Now we use the default package.
-Decide which package we use (can we use `com.intellij.downloadThis`?).
-    * Which licence should we use?
-Maybe Apache 2.0?
-    * Now we use TeamCity TestDrive which will end soon.
-Switch to a persistent build server.

 ## Similar plugins
 [Download Selection](https://plugins.jetbrains.com/plugin/7250-download-selection) provides only an action to download selected link, crashes when a bad link is selected, lacks open-source code, and supports only HTTP.